Public Transit in Pittsburgh

 - The National Network: Greyhound, Megabus and Flixbus all maintain stations in Pittsburgh

-- The Bikers: HealthyRide bike share system comprises 110+ stations and 650 bikes
+- The Bikers: POGOH bike share system comprises 35+ stations and 350+ bikes, including traditional pedal bikes and e-assist bikes

 - The Duquesne Incline and the Monongahela Incline operate two distinct funicular cars that run up the side of Mt.
 Washington